Duke Energy Ohio's electric security plan

 An electric security plan (ESP) is a rate plan for the supply and pricing of electric generation service.
-The PUCO approved Duke Ohio’s first ESP in December 2008, setting gradual increases for the base price of electric generation through December 2011.
+The Public Utilities Commission of Ohio (PUCO) approved Duke Energy Ohio’s first ESP in December 2008, setting gradual increases for the base price of electric generation through December 2011.

-On Nov.
-22, 2011, the PUCO approved an agreement that set electric generation rates for Duke Energy Ohio customers from Jan.
+On November 22, 2011, the PUCO approved an agreement that set electric generation rates for Duke’s customers from Jan.
 1, 2012 through May 31, 2015.
-Under this ESP, Duke will transfer its generation assets to an affiliate by December 31, 2014 and hold auctions to determine generation rates.
-Upon completion of the transfer, Duke Energy Ohio will become a distribution-only utility.
+Under this ESP, Duke held auctions to determine generation rates and became a distribution-only utility.

 From 2011 to 2013 Duke held five auctions conducted by independent bidding managers and monitored by the PUCO.

-What did Duke Energy Ohio request in its new application?
+What did Duke request in its ESP filing?

-In this application Duke proposes to secure all supply needed for its standard service offer (SSO) customers through a competitive bidding process.
-Duke proposes to conduct six auctions over a three year period.
+In this application Duke proposed to secure all supply needed for its standard service offer (SSO) customers through a competitive bidding process.
+Duke proposed to conduct six auctions over a three-year period.

 In the application, Duke requested the addition of three new riders.

-The Distribution Capital Investment Rider is proposed to recover costs associated with updating aging distribution technologies and to ensure a reliable and increasingly sophisticated delivery of electric service.
+The Distribution Capital Investment Rider was proposed to recover costs associated with updating aging distribution technologies and to ensure a reliable and increasingly sophisticated delivery of electric service.

-In the 2014 application, Duke requests a Price Stabilization Rider in order to hedge benefits of the costs associated with the company’s ownership and contractual obligation to Ohio Valley Electric Corporation.
-Duke proposes to sell its portion of energy and associated services into the competitive market in order to maintain the integrity of a fully competitive auction process.
-In the application, Duke has stated that this rider will help to relieve some volatility of the price customers pay for generation service because the amount paid in this rider will reflect market conditions.
+In the application, Duke requested a Price Stabilization Rider in order to hedge benefits of the costs associated with the company’s contractual obligation to Ohio Valley Electric Corporation (OVEC).
+Duke proposed to sell its portion of energy and associated services into the competitive market in order to maintain the integrity of a fully-competitive auction process.
+In the application, Duke stated that this rider will help to relieve some volatility of the price customers pay for generation service because the amount paid in this rider will reflect market conditions.

 In September 2014, the PUCO held four local public hearings to provide the public an opportunity to express their views regarding Duke's electric security plan application.
 There were three hearings held in Cincinnati and one in Middletown.